Shadow price: Travel cost method

+There are two approaches: individual travel cost method and zonal travel cost method.
+The first one puts an emphasis on individual travel costs, number of visits a year, and other variables.
+The latter focuses on the number of annual visits from different zones.

+However, it can be challenging to get data on the costs accurately incurred. the travel cost method does not accommodate the value or pleasure individuals have in the journey.
+Also, the method does not consider multi-purpose journeys, marginal costs, and only estimates the value of the site as a whole.

 Constrained optimization

 In constrained optimization in economics, the shadow price is the change, per infinitesimal unit of the constraint, in the optimal value of the objective function of an optimization problem obtained by relaxing the constraint.
 If the objective function is utility, it is the marginal utility of relaxing the constraint.
 If the objective function is cost, it is the marginal cost of strengthening the constraint.
 In a business application, a shadow price is the maximum price that management is willing to pay for an extra unit of a given limited resource.
-For example, if a production line is already operating at its maximum 40-hour limit, the shadow price would be the maximum price the manager would be willing to pay for operating it for an additional hour, based on the benefits he would get from this change.
+For example, if a production line is already operating at its maximum 40-hour limit, the shadow price would be the maximum price the manager would be willing to pay for operating it for an additional hour, based on the benefits they would get from this change.

 More formally, the shadow price is the value of the Lagrange multiplier at the optimal solution, which means that it is the infinitesimal change in the objective function arising from an infinitesimal change in the constraint.
 This follows from the fact that at the optimal solution the gradient of the objective function is a linear combination of the constraint function gradients with the weights equal to the Lagrange multipliers.
 Each constraint in an optimization problem has a shadow price or dual variable.